Those Were The Days

 |

-Martin Luther King is murdered in Memphis on 4th April.
+Martin Luther King is assassinated in Memphis on 4th April.
 His funeral is held in Atlanta on 9th April.

 On 10th April the TEV Wahine ferry capsizes in heavy seas as it enters Wellington Harbour, New Zealand.
 Fifty-one people perish.